SNAP Benefits in Michigan: How to Apply and Qualify

 How to Apply for SNAP Benefits in Michigan

-If you prefer face-to-face assistance, you can apply at your local Michigan Department of Health and Human Services (MDHHS) office.
-Staff can help you with the application and answer your questions directly.
+If you prefer face-to-face help, you can apply at your local Michigan Department of Health and Human Services (MDHHS) office.
+Staff can guide you through the process and answer your questions directly.

 How to Contact EBT Customer Service in Michigan

-• Application Help: They can help you find your local MDHHS office for in-person application assistance.
+Representatives can help you find your nearest local office to apply.

 See Michigan EBT Customer Service Contacts